jcartervi/MyYachtValue/replit.md

 # Overview

-This is a HullPrice boat valuation application that provides instant estimates for vessel values.
+This is a MyYachtValue boat valuation application that provides instant estimates for vessel values.
 The application consists of a React frontend with a modern UI built using shadcn/ui components, and a Node.js/Express backend with PostgreSQL database integration.
 The system collects vessel details through a multi-step form, generates AI-powered estimates using a rules-based estimator service, and integrates with third-party services like Twilio for SMS notifications and Pipedrive for CRM functionality.

 # User Preferences